Deal Fatigue

 Changing conditions during negotiations

-When such conditions arise, some buyers who were interested in the negotiations may change their terms or pull out of the negotiation even when they are at an advanced stage.
+When such conditions arise, some buyers who are interested in the negotiations may change their terms or pull out of the negotiation even when they are at an advanced stage.
 This means that the deal process will take longer than expected, and the parties will be fatigued.

-Effects of deal fatigue
+Effects of Deal Fatigue

 Deal fatigue may lead to any or all of the following: